-19The reader may be tempted to interpret this inefficiency in terms of incomplete risk sharing, but this would be misleading.
+19The reader may be tempted to interpret these gains in terms of risk sharing, but this would be misleading.
 First, governments are risk neutral in our setting.
 Second, the gains from issue linkage arise also with linear utility frontiers, thus they are not due to concavity of the utility frontiers.
-See for example Horstmann, Markusen and Robles (2000), who analyze in detail the gains from issue linkage in bargaining.
+See for example Sebenius (1983) and Horstmann, Markusen and Robles (2000) for models of issue linkage in bargaining.